Manifolds with Boundary

 Let \(U \subseteq \mathbb{H}^n\) be open in the subspace topology, and let \(F : U \to \mathbb{R}^k\).
 The map \(F\) is smooth if for every point \(x \in U\) there exist an open set \(\widetilde{U} \subseteq \mathbb{R}^n\) containing \(x\) and a smooth map \(\widetilde{F} : \widetilde{U} \to \mathbb{R}^k\), in the ordinary Euclidean sense, that agrees with \(F\) on \(\widetilde{U} \cap U\).

-At points of \(U\) lying in \(\operatorname{Int} \mathbb{H}^n\) the condition is automatic and adds nothing: such a point already has a full neighborhood inside \(U\), and \(F\) is its own extension there.
+At points of \(U\) lying in \(\operatorname{Int} \mathbb{H}^n\) the condition is automatic and adds nothing.
+Such a point already has a full neighborhood inside \(U\), and \(F\) is its own extension there.
 The definition has content only at boundary points of \(U\), where it demands that \(F\) extend smoothly across the hyperplane to one side.
-An equivalent and frequently more practical description is that \(F\) is smooth on \(U\) precisely when all partial derivatives of all orders exist throughout \(U\) and extend continuously up to the boundary — the one-sided derivatives at boundary points matching limits of interior derivatives.
-The two formulations agree; we take the extension form as primary because it makes the chain rule available without one-sided bookkeeping.
+A commonly given alternative description is that \(F\) is smooth on \(U\) precisely when all partial derivatives of all orders exist throughout \(U\) and extend continuously up to the boundary.
+The one-sided derivatives at boundary points then match the limits of the interior derivatives.
+That the two descriptions are equivalent is a nontrivial extension theorem, which we neither prove nor use.
+We take the extension form as primary because it makes the chain rule available without one-sided bookkeeping.

 Smooth Manifolds with Boundary

 With smoothness defined on half-space subsets, the compatibility of charts is defined exactly as before.
-A transition map between two charts of a manifold with boundary is a homeomorphism between open subsets of model spaces, each of which is either \(\mathbb{R}^n\) or \(\mathbb{H}^n\); the half-space notion of smoothness applies to it in every case, and we may ask whether it is a diffeomorphism — smooth with smooth inverse — in that sense.
+A transition map between two charts of a manifold with boundary is a homeomorphism between open subsets of model spaces, each of which is either \(\mathbb{R}^n\) or \(\mathbb{H}^n\).
+The half-space notion of smoothness applies to it in every case, so we may ask whether it is a diffeomorphism in that sense, smooth with smooth inverse.

 Definition: Smooth Manifold with Boundary

-A smooth manifold with boundary is a topological manifold with boundary \(M\) together with a maximal atlas of charts into \(\mathbb{R}^n\) or \(\mathbb{H}^n\), any two of which are smoothly compatible: their transition map is a diffeomorphism between the relevant open subsets of model spaces, where smoothness is read in the half-space sense whenever a domain meets the boundary hyperplane.
+A smooth manifold with boundary is a topological manifold with boundary \(M\) together with a maximal atlas of charts into \(\mathbb{R}^n\) or \(\mathbb{H}^n\) whose members are pairwise smoothly compatible, meaning that the transition map of any two is a diffeomorphism between the relevant open subsets of model spaces.
+Smoothness is read in the half-space sense whenever a domain meets the boundary hyperplane.
 This maximal atlas is the smooth structure on \(M\).

-This is the smooth structure of the boundaryless theory with two adjustments and no others: a chart may now map into \(\mathbb{H}^n\) as well as \(\mathbb{R}^n\), and the smooth-compatibility condition is read with the half-space notion of smoothness in place of the purely Euclidean one.
-When no chart meets the boundary — when every transition is a map between open subsets of \(\mathbb{R}^n\) — the two readings coincide and the definition reduces exactly to the boundaryless one, so a smooth manifold without boundary is the special case of a smooth manifold with boundary in which \(\partial M = \varnothing\).
+This is the smooth structure of the boundaryless theory with two adjustments and no others.
+A chart may now map into \(\mathbb{H}^n\) as well as \(\mathbb{R}^n\), and the smooth-compatibility condition is read with the half-space notion of smoothness in place of the purely Euclidean one.
+Suppose no chart meets the boundary, so that every transition is a map between open subsets of \(\mathbb{R}^n\).
+The two readings then coincide and the definition reduces exactly to the boundaryless one.
+A smooth manifold without boundary is thus the special case of a smooth manifold with boundary in which \(\partial M = \varnothing\).

 Smooth Charts and Half-Balls